-- After cleaning along one side of the slat, twist the rotating drum/adjusting rod to turn the slat or simply tilt the slat to clean the other side, too.
+- After cleaning along one side of the slat, twist the rotating drum/adjusting rod to turn the slat or tilt the slat to clean the other side, too.
 So, clean both the sides of the slats in this way.

 If the blinds are too dirty, then spray a little oil soap on the blinds and wipe them down to make them look clean and shiny.
-Another way to make the wooden blinds appear shiny is to dab dilute wood cleaner on each slat.
+Another way to make the wooden blinds appear bright is to dab dilute wood cleaner on each slat.

 Besides, you can use a mixture of a quarter cup of olive oil and a small bowl of warm water.
-You may also create a homemade furniture polish for varnished wood by adding a few drops of lemon essential oil in half a cup of warm water.
+You may also create a homemade furniture polish for varnished wood by adding a few drops of lemon essential oil in half a cup of lukewarm water.